alanagoyal/lexiconic/scripts/README.md

 **What it does:**
 1. Validates inputs and checks for duplicates
-2. Creates a backup of `words.json`
+2. Creates a temporary backup of `words.json`
 3. Adds the minimal word entry
 4. Runs metadata generation (via Braintrust)
 5. Generates pronunciation audio (via OpenAI TTS)
 6. Generates semantic embeddings (via OpenAI)
-7. Rolls back on error
+7. Rolls back on error or cleans up backup on success

 **Requirements:**
 - `BRAINTRUST_API_KEY` in `.env.local`